-The Mindful Growth Initiative includes mindfulness and growth mindset pedagogies and practices open to all Fullerton College students, staff, faculty, and administrators.
+The Mindful Growth Initiative includes mindfulness and mindset pedagogies and practices open to all Fullerton College students, staff, faculty, and administrators.

 Deidre Hughes has formal training in growth mindset and mindfulness practices and considers them an important element of her pedagogy.
 In 2015, she completed her certification as a Mindfulness Educator through Mindful Schools and is also certified through the International Mindfulness Teachers Association (IMTA).
-She is a Trained Teacher of Making Friends with Yourself: A Mindful Self-Compassion Program for Young Adults (MFY), and a Teacher-in-Training for Mindful Self-Compassion (MSC).
+She is a Trained Teacher of Making Friends with Yourself: A Mindful Self-Compassion Program for Young Adults (MFY), and Mindful Self-Compassion (MSC).
 She leads drop-in mindful awareness classes, MFY programs, and mindfulness workshops for the Fullerton College community.

 Miguel Powers has been practicing, researching and presenting about growth mindset and mindfulness since 2014.
 He earned his doctorate in Education from UCLA in 2015 for his work researching the benefits of mindset for faculty and students.
 Collaborating with colleges across the United States and abroad, he co-facilitates a statewide Community of Practice implementing and researching Growth Mindset and Habits of Mind strategies to improve student success.
 At Fullerton College, he serves as the Pathways Transformation Initiative Growth Mindset Coordinator and the Mindful Growth Co-Facilitator, promoting mindfulness and growth mindset across campus.